sx4n18/Ensemble_model_conversion_md/Ensemble_leanring_ANN_tensorflow_log.md

 ## 15 Aug

-Now I could just simply
+Now I could just simply join the components together and try to write up the state machine to control the data flow.